jvs/knives/rules.md

 2. Players look at their cards.
 Dealer names an initial strong suit.
 2. Starting left of dealer: **Take** (become banker) or **Pass** (name new strong suit or "Knives only")
 3. Banker takes 2 bank cards, banks 2 cards back (count toward banker's coins)
-4. **If all pass:** Dealer picks Banker, Assets, or Liabilities
+4. **If all pass:** Dealer picks Banker, Assets, or Debts
-5. If Assets or Liabilities: dealer discards bank, all play solo
+5. If Assets or Debts: dealer discards bank, all play solo

 ### Banker & Shadow
  **Banker:** Takes 2 bank cards, banks 2 cards (count toward their coins)